 MBA students are not expected to write a research project or thesis to complete their degree.
 Instead, they are required to take a capstone course: BUAD681 Strategic Management.
 The course activities provide for students to analyze, explore, reconsider and synthesize acquired knowledge and skills.
+Students on probation or on conditional status cannot register for the capstone course.
 A minimum grade of B is required to pass this course.
 A student failing the capstone course is allowed to repeat it only once.
 He or she may be required to repeat certain courses and/or take additional ones, as deemed necessary by the student's advisor, before taking the capstone course a second time.